euler-xyz/evk-periphery/docs/swaps.md

 The `Swapper` contract should implement the `ISwapper` interface.
 This ensures, that users could potentially provide their own implementations of the swapper contract in the UI, without needing to modify the FE code.

-The main function is `swap()`, which takes a swap definition in a `SwapParams`.
-The params define a handler to use, swapping mode, bought and sold tokens, the amounts etc. See [ISwapper natspec](./ISwapper.sol).
+The main function is `swap()`, which takes a swap definition in a `SwapParams` struct.
+The params define a handler to use, swapping mode, bought and sold tokens, the amounts etc. See [ISwapper natspec](../src/Swaps/ISwapper.sol) for details.
 Note, that some parameters might be ignored in certain modes or by certain handlers, while others (`amountOut`) might have differrent semantics in certain modes.

 The interface also defines helper functions like `sweep`, `deposit`, `repay` and `repayAndDeposit` which allow consuming the contract's balance.